-The CHATTER program was the first community based social skills group in Edmonton.
-For over 15 years CHATTER has helped children and teens learn to socialize and build relationships with peers successfully.
+The CHATTER program was the first community-based social skills group in Edmonton.
+For over 15 years CHATTER has helped children and teens learn to socialize and successfully build relationships with peers.
 Many children registered in this group are diagnosed with autism, however, a specific diagnosis is not required to enter.
 Families must be registered with Disability Services in order to access CHATTER.
-The programs are scheduled at the Terwilligar Recreation Centre on Thursday evenings and Fountain Park Pool in St. Albert on Wednesday evenings.
+The programs are scheduled at the Terwillegar Recreation Centre on Thursday evenings and Fountain Park Pool in St. Albert on Wednesday evenings.
 Trained peers join the program to help mentor a CHATTER registrant to communicate, socialize, and make friends.

 CHATTER runs in two semesters: